 For default, relative timing the PE Playback engine has an internal clock that is used to compare against each PXP's user set time.
 For most applications using relative timing, this PE Playback internal clock is reset to zero when the Playback function is started - so future PXP transmission times must be from a relative value of zero.
 When Playback starts, the clock resets to zero and then the PE compares each PXP Time High/Low (set by the user) to the internal clock value: If the PXP Time High/Low is <= to the PE Playback internal clock, then the PXP is executed (transmitted).
-If the PXP time is <= to the internal clock.
+If the PXP Time High/Low is > than the internal clock, then the PE stalls/loops until the PXP time is <= to the internal clock.